-It is important to have an understanding as to how each one works and how one might affect the other.
+It is important to have an understanding of how each one works and how one might affect the other.
 Doing so can help you maximize your ultimate recovery.

 If you have questions about workers’ compensation, social security disability, and lawsuit settlement in Missouri, contact the MO social security disability and workers’ compensation attorneys at the Cottrell Law Office today.

 We can help you get the answers you’re looking for and fight to get you the compensation you need and deserve.

 Submit the short form below to schedule a consultation.

 Will My Social Security Disability Benefits Be Reduced If I Get a Settlement Check from a Lawsuit?